 Where you stand with coronavirus claims: If you had life insurance in place prior to the coronavirus outbreak, then your policy should pay out if you die after contracting the virus.

-If you’ve been diagnosed with coronavirus and want to take out life cover, insurers are unlikely to accept your application until you’ve fully recovered and can show a negative test result for the virus.
+If you are trying to apply for life cover but have been diagnosed with coronavirus or have any of the common symptoms, insurers are unlikely to accept your application until you’ve fully recovered and can show a negative test result for the virus.

 Assuming you’re in good health and haven’t experienced any coronavirus symptoms or been diagnosed with it, it is currently still possible to buy new life insurance which doesn’t exclude coronavirus.
 Always make sure you check exactly what you are and aren’t covered for before buying.